rybakit/msgpack.php/README.md

 #### Packing options

-The `Packer` object supports a number of options for fine-tuning the packing process:
+The `Packer` object supports a number of bitmask-based options for fine-tuning the packing process:

 | Name               | Description                                                   |
 | ------------------ | ------------------------------------------------------------- |